Anastasiia-Stozhok/Anastasia_Stozhok/README.md

 To run a code:

-Enter "npm start" and you will see all logs of examples of usinf functions.
+Enter "npm start" and you will see all logs of examples of using functions.